Nonfarm payroll report: when it’s released, what it shows and how to trade it

 NFP trading: top tips

 Dire figures normally prompt forex traders to opt for currencies with a higher yield than the US dollar – not least because it illustrates that the economy isn’t growing or is in decline.
-What’s unusual about the current situation is that practically every country is in the same boat.
-Although America’s nonfarm payroll figures are going to make for uncomfortable reading in the coming months, other developed economies are witnessing the same thing.
+What’s unusual about the 2020 situation was that practically every country was in the same boat.

 NFP trading: reading the data

-When NFP trading, taking the time to digest the data and avoid knee-jerk reactions can ultimately prove more profitable in the long run.
+When NFP trading, taking the time to digest the data and avoiding knee-jerk reactions can ultimately prove more profitable in the long run.

 Remember that the numbers can be revised, and it can be a good idea to look at how trends are evolving over a period of several months.
 Keep an eye on how unemployment and average wages are developing in the medium term, as this will offer a precious insight into whether the US economy is gaining strength or starting to decline.

-Separate to the nonfarm payroll report, weekly unemployment claims issued by the US Department of Labour can provide a helpful indicator of what’s to come.
-In the chart above, you can see how unemployment claims ballooned in late March and early April – more than 22 million jobless in the space of four weeks.
-These figures will undoubtedly filter their way into the NFP on May 8.
+Separate to the nonfarm payroll report, weekly unemployment claims issued by the US Department of Labor can provide a helpful indicator of what’s to come.
+Unemployment claims ballooned in late March to May 2020.
+There were more than 22 million jobless in the first four weeks of the pandemic.

 It’s unlikely that the nonfarm payroll report will weigh heavily on the markets for days on end, and this means that capitalising on the statistics often falls to those who are making short-term trades.
 Technical analysis is your friend here – and it’s worth remembering that erratic market moves can work in your favour.